The Twelve Caesars: Influence

 The Twelve Caesars served as a model for the biographies of 2nd- and early 3rd-century emperors compiled by Marius Maximus.
 This collection, apparently entitled Caesares, does not survive, but it was a source for a later biographical collection, known as Historia Augusta, which now forms a kind of sequel to Suetonius' work.
 The Historia Augusta is a collective biography, partly fictionalized, of Roman emperors and usurpers of the second and third centuries.

 In the ninth century, Einhard modelled himself on Suetonius in writing the Life of Charlemagne, even borrowing phrases from Suetonius' physical description of Augustus in his own description of the character and appearance of Charlemagne.

-Robert Graves, famous for his historical novels I, Claudius and Claudius the God (later dramatized by the BBC), made a widely read translation of The Twelve Caesars, first published in Penguin Classics in 1957.
+Robert Graves, famous for his historical novels I, Claudius and Claudius the God (later dramatized by the BBC), made a widely read translation of The Twelve Caesars, first published by Penguin Classics in 1957.
+More recently, in 2025, a translation by Tom Holland became the first hardback Penguin Classics edition to enter the Sunday Times nonfiction bestsellers list.
+Holland said that he was "delighted for Suetonius, to see the lad is capable of getting on the bestseller list after two millennia".

 Suetonius' work has had a significant impact on coin collecting.
 For centuries, collecting a coin of each of the twelve caesars has been a challenge for collectors of Roman coins.

 Many artists created series of paintings or sculptures based on the lives of the Twelve Caesars, including Titian's Eleven Caesars, and the Aldobrandini Tazze, a collection of twelve 16th-century silver standing cups.